 orders of magnitude faster then the generic implementation, and another

-2 orders of magnitude faster when implemented in C++
+2 orders of magnitude faster when implemented in C++ via

-package (Fig. @ref(fig:benchmark)).
+the Rcpp package (Fig. @ref(fig:benchmark)).
 The latter

-approach is thus the default recursion used in dpseg
+approach is thus the default recursion used in dpseg.

 Without incremental regression, using a pre-calculated scoring matrix

-, the recursion was ca. 25% faster.
+as input to dpseg, the recursion was ca. 25% faster.
 This

-allows to scan over parameters P, $\jump$, $\lmin$ and $\lmax$ more efficiently.
+allows to scan over parameters \(P\),

-of the related package
+The function piecewise_linear of the related package

-(Mount and Zumel
+RcppDynProg (Mount and Zumel

 2019) (version 0.1.3, without weights) was only slightly faster